Keno's ROLLING STONES Web Site

 REVIEW

-When you consider all the crap that was going on within the band during the making of this album its unreal just how great a piece of work this turned out to be.
-When they entered the studio to start production, Brian Jones was still a member, when they finished he was gone and Mick Taylor was on board.
-Some of their best work shows up here and tops many Stones fans lists for best album.
-Of the nine tunes, I rate six of them a ten.'"Let It Bleed" is my favorite song here with Ian "Stu" Stewart playing boogie-woogie piano at his best!
+When you consider all the crap that was going on within the band during the making of this album, its unreal just how great a piece of work this turned out to be.
+When they entered the studio to start production, Brian Jones was still a member, by the time they finished it, he had died and Mick Taylor was the new Stone in the band.

 Let It Bleed is Keith Richards' best Stones album ever.
 He plays most of the guitars on this album and plays them superbly!
 His first lead vocal for the Stones also shows up here on "You Got The Silver".
 Bill Wyman's vibes start out "Monkey Man" in the right direction and Mick Jagger's powerful vocals then take over the song with the guitars jamming in just at the right times.